citation-style-language/schema/contributing.md

 ## Schema Changes

-At this point, changes to CSL RelaxNG schema consist of the following:
+At this point, changes to the CSL RelaxNG schema consist of the following:

 <dl>
   <dt>Changes to csl-terms.rnc, csl-types.rnc, or csl-variables.rnc.</dt>